 RACE/ETHNICITY

-The ski industry has been focusing energy on diversity and inclusion in recent years and they are making slow progress in efforts to attract more people of color.
-The XC skiing statistics in this area reflect the American population with 9.6% black, 4.7% Asian, 17.8% Hispanic, and 67.2% white.
+The ski industry has been focusing energy on diversity and inclusion in recent years and they are making slow progress in efforts to attract more people of color, but in the last year there have been increases in black and Hispanic XC skiers.
+The XC skiing statistics in this area reflect the American population with 13.3% black, 4.7% Asian, 18.9% Hispanic, and 61.9% white.

 CROSS OVER RECREATIONAL ACTIVITIES

-Cross over to other recreational activities showed 21% of XC skiers also went alpine skiing while 19% went snowboarding and 16% went snowshoeing.
-About 13% of XC skiers went fat biking, which declined from the previous year.
-Traditionally, there have been about a third of XC skiers who also alpine ski and when adding snowboarding, there is now about 40% of XC skiers taking a lift for those sports.
-There are 22% of XC skiers who also golf while 24% hike and 21% go bicycling.
+Cross over to other recreational activities showed 16% of XC skiers also went alpine skiing while 15% went snowboarding and 12% went snowshoeing.
+About 10% of XC skiers went fat biking, which declined again from the previous year.
+Traditionally, there have been about a third of XC skiers who also alpine ski when including snowboarding, but there is now about 28% of XC skiers taking a lift for those sports.
+Part of the statistical problem may involve the survey asking about alpine touring and backcountry snowboarding.
+There are 20% of XC skiers who also golf while 20% hike and 13% go bicycling.

-Snowshoers have a 22% cross over rate to XC skiing.
-Interestingly, 28% of the snowshoers also go snowboarding and 20% alpine ski.
+Snowshoers have a 24% cross over rate to XC skiing.
+Interestingly, 32% of the snowshoers also go snowboarding and 25% alpine ski.
+The study claims that 27% of snowshoers also go hiking, and this seems quite low.

 XC SKIER FREQUENCY

-Thanks to SIA for supplying part of the study funding and making it available.
+Thanks to SIA and Verde PR for supplying part of the study funding and making it available.
 Consider joining the millions of people outside on the snow this winter!
 Banner photo from Fischer Sports.